 BRASSAI, Sámuel

 BRASSAI, Sámuel.
-Torockó (now Rimetea in Romania) or Torockószentgyörgy 15.6.1797 or 13.2.1800 — Kolozsvár (now Cluj-Napoca in Romania) 27.6.1897.
+Torockó (now Rimetea in Romania) or Torockószentgyörgy (Coltești) 15.6.1797 or 13.2.1800 — Kolozsvár (now Cluj-Napoca in Romania) 27.6.1897.
 Hungarian Philosopher and Polyhistor, who translated a specimen of the Hitopadeśa in 1884.
+Born in a Transylvanian Saxon family, son of the elder Samuel Br., a priest and teacher, and Krisztina Koncz.
 He was nominated the Professor of Philosophy at the Kolozsvár Unitarian College in 1837 and Professor of Mathematics at the Ludoviceum (school) in Budapest in 1848, returned to his old chair in Kolozsvár in 1858.
-In 1872 Professor at the new Kolozsvár University, retired in 1884.
-His interests included Hungarian, German, and classical philology, philosophy, and mathematics.
+In 1872 Professor at the new Kolozsvár University, retired in 1884 and now concentrated on Sanskrit.
+His other interests included Hungarian, German, and classical philology, philosophy, and mathematics.
 According to Bethlenfalvy 1980, 17 the Hitopadeśa extracts were translated from secondary sources.
 At Kolozsvár also taught Sanskrit (Helmolt on von Wlislocki, JGLS 1, 1908, 194).

 Publications: Publications on all above-mentioned fields of interest.